-- 1. Alex Fong, designated by the Caltrans District 3 Director - Representing the city of South Lake Tahoe, elected City Councilmember (currently vacant)
+- 1. Alex Fong, designated by the Caltrans District 3 Director - 2.
+Cody Bass, representing the City of South Lake Tahoe, elected City Councilmember

 TRANSPORTATION COMMISSION COMMITTEES

 POLICY ADVISORY TEAM

 The Policy Advisory Team (PAT) provides input to the EDCTC Executive Director and Board on policy level issues related to financing, land use, and intergovernmental cooperation, which impact the overall ability to plan, fund, and deliver transportation programs and projects.
 PAT members are responsible for ongoing communication and action taken within their respective organizations regarding coordination with EDCTC adopted policies and programs.